woznin/woznin/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my degree
+🔭 I’m currently working on my degree
-- 🌱 I’m currently learning git/github